220328-uta-sh-net-ext/Marcos-Fonseca/DotNet/DotNet.md

 `Example 13` is using a dependency, but what is happening under the hood is we are using reflection to look up the `TryParse` method for the relative generic type so that the `tryParse` parameter can be made optional.
 This will work with any type that has a static `TryParse` method with the expected signature, `enum` types, or `string`.
 If your type does not fit those requirements you can always provide you own `tryParse` parameter.
-# training-code
-This repo contains code base, materials and references with regards to training.

-*The most common laptops are Windows PCs.
-Where MacOS and Linux systems can use package managers, Windows prefers its own GUI wizards.*